MicLieg/LinuxGSM-Docs/networking/ip-address.md

 ## Network Locations

-Your game server can be hosted online using a server provider such as Linode or on a [local network](broken-reference) at home for either local-only LAN parties or allowing online players in through your router.&#x20;
+Your game server can be hosted online using a server provider such as Linode or on a [local network](broken-reference) at home for either local-only LAN parties or allowing online players in through your router.

 ### Internet (Public)

-If your server is hosted on the internet using a server provider you should have been allocated a public internet IP address that will be accessible by everyone on the internet.&#x20;
+If your server is hosted on the internet using a server provider you should have been allocated a public internet IP address that will be accessible by everyone on the internet.

-### Local Networks (Private)&#x20;
+### Local Networks (Private)

 Using a home server or virtual machine on your desktop is a great way to get started with LinuxGSM.
 However, a local network (LAN) may require a better understanding of networking equipment, how local IP addressing works, and technologies such as [DHCP](https://en.wikipedia.org/wiki/Dynamic\_Host\_Configuration\_Protocol) and [NAT](https://en.wikipedia.org/wiki/Network\_address\_translation).